sicajc/Hardware_templates_and_notes/notes/debug_notes.md

 7. Normal brute force synchrnoizer uses 2 DFFs.
 If high-f uses 3 DFFs.

 ## Register all output and how to ensure Rx gets the correct data
-1. We need the data length of the A clock domain to be long enough.
+1. We need the data length of the A clock domain to be long enough for the B clock domain to correctly receive the data.
 2. This is under the condition A clock is in high-f B clk is in low-f.
 3. We usually hope that the signal should be 1.5 times long w.r.t B clk
 4. The most rigorous approach sends back the signal to tell the clk domain B actually receives the signal.
+The receive and confirm way.

 ## Multi-bit case
 1. Syncrhonizing multi-bits is hard.
 Skew leads to multi-bit transmission error in different clk domains.